 You are here

 Since 1997, NDI has worked to strengthen political parties, civil society organizations, and elected officials in Algeria to better represent citizens and encourage more inclusive and representative political processes.
 Working alongside partners from across the political spectrum, the Institute aims to bridge the gap between citizens and the political class to build trust and foster constructive dialogue and engagement.
-This includes efforts at building the capacity of political parties to improve outreach efforts and enhance citizen consultations, as well as to promote the inclusion of youth and women; assisting women elected officials at the national and local levels to increase and enhance public engagement; and engaging civil society groups (particularly at the grassroots level) around understanding and more effectively undertaking their roles in representing citizen interests and influencing political processes.
-The ultimate goal of these various approaches is to create more opportunities for decision-makers and citizens to interact on multiple fronts, incrementally promoting a more responsive political scene, encouraging citizen participation, and building a greater sense of accountability.
+This includes efforts at building the capacity of political parties to improve outreach efforts, enhance citizen consultations, and promote the inclusion of youth and women; assisting women elected officials to strengthen their legislative, oversight, and representative skills; equipping youth civil society activists to build their leadership competencies and enhance their community engagement; and enabling civil society groups (particularly at the grassroots level) to understand and more effectively undertake their roles in representing citizen interests and influencing political processes.
+The ultimate goal of these approaches is to create more opportunities for decision-makers and citizens to interact on multiple fronts, incrementally contributing to a more responsive political scene, encouraging citizen participation, and building a greater sense of accountability.